chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 rebase --continue`` to finish the rebase process.

-If there are other development branches working off of your development branch (something not common in Chapel development), then you should instead merge the Chapel master branch into your branch as shown below, which does not require a force push to rewrite git history.
+If there are other development branches working off of your development branch (something not common in Chapel development), then you should not use this strategy.
+Instead, merge the Chapel master branch into your branch as shown below, which does not require a force push to rewrite git history.

-Bring in changes from Chapel master branch to your branch:
+Merge (merge master into your branch):

 .. code-block:: bash